|

 "The study of stone tools (at Birkbeck and Leicester), butchered animal bone (at Cambridge), shells (at Guam), and carbonized plant remains (at the British Museum and Leicester) is reconstructing a 200,000-year story of changing hunting and gathering behaviour at the cave, and the development of behavioural complexity in the food quest . . .
 Professor Barker said, “Running a complex inter-disciplinary field project in Libya is never easy, a daily game of snakes and ladders, but the Libyans we work with are enormously hospitable as well as skilled archaeologists.
 It is a privilege working with them, and on a site that is pivotal to understanding the prehistory of North Africa”.

-For further information please see: The secret life of a Libyan cave, by Professor Graeme Barker, which can be found at http://www.cshss.cam.ac.uk/news/relay/052008.pdf
+For further information please see: The secret life of a Libyan cave By Professor Graeme Barker, from: https://www.temehu.com/imazighen/berberdownloads/secret-life-of-a-Libyan-cave.pdf

 The cave is located in Cyrenaica, Eastern Libya, about 8 kilometres east of Apollonia (the Port of Sousa), and about 1 kilometre from the Mediterranean coast.
 The above photo shows the view from the cave, facing north towards the Mediterranean.

-(This page describes the analysis of Palaeolithic artefacts from the cave of Haua Fteah, to examine the nature of change across the Middle Palaeolithic / Upper Palaeolithic boundary.) http://arts.anu.edu.au/arcworld/resources/haua/hfanalysis.htm
+9. The analysis of Palaeolithic artifacts from the cave of Haua Fteah, examining the nature of change across the Middle Palaeolithic / Upper Palaeolithic boundary: arts.anu.edu.au/arcworld/resources/haua/hfanalysis.htm